TLeonardUK/TLeonardUK.github.io/_posts/2022-06-03-reverse-engineering-dark-souls-3-networking-part-3.md

 [![Steam API Log](/assets/images/posts/ds3os_3/steam_api_log.png)](/assets/images/posts/ds3os_2/steam_api_log.png)

-Yup, that looks like it matches - the client requests an encrypted ticket just before it communications with the server, and it looks to be the same length!
+Yup, that looks like it matches - the client requests an encrypted ticket just before it communicates with the server, and it looks to be the same length!

 At this point, the server authenticates the ticket with the steamworks backend.
-If the ticket fails to validate the user is disconnected.
+If the ticket fails to validate the player is abruptly disconnected.
 If the ticket is validated the server sends a response with an non-protobuf 184 byte payload.

 # Game Server Info

-And oh boy is this that payload interesting.
+And oh boy is this payload interesting.
 Its structured roughly like this:

 ```cpp
 struct Frpg2GameServerInfo